BOTyuri71/BOTyuri71/README.md

 ## About me

-I'm a software engineer student from Viana do Castelo, Portugal.
+I'm a software engineer from Viana do Castelo, Portugal.
 I enjoy learning, contemplating, and bringing innovative ideas to life.
 My main areas of interest are web development, computer networks, and computer graphics.

 ## Around here